peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger a,
         PeterO.Numbers.EInteger b);

-Finds the exclusive "or" of two arbitrary-precision integer objects.Each arbitrary-precision integer is treated as a two's-complement form (see[
+ Finds the exclusive "or" of two arbitrary-precision integer objects.
+Each arbitrary-precision integer is treated as a two's-complement form (see [
            &#x22;Forms of numbers&#x22;
-        ](PeterO.Numbers.EDecimal.md)) for the purposes of this operator.
+        ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ) for the purposes of this operator.

   <b>Parameters:</b>

  * <i>a</i>: The second arbitrary-precision integer.